check

 Question 10 of 28

-Our company currently has the following policies, plans, and preparedness activities in place.
+Which of the following policies, plans, and preparedness activities does your company currently have in place?

 (Select all that apply)